viroos/k2-charts/README.md

         version: 0.1.0
 ```

-To use helm locally in you cluster to install charts:
+To use helm locally in your cluster to install charts:

 Run a command similar to: